emertechie/docs-demo/docs/k8s_microservice_guide.md

   type: ClusterIP
 ```

-Apply it the same way:
+Apply the service definition in the same way:

 ```
 kubectl apply -f service.yaml